Chapter 4: Conduct, Ethics and Fraud Training

 - Ensure conduct, ethics and fraud training is offered to staff at least once every three years and is included in induction training - consult CEU on conduct and ethics training tools.

 4.2.1 CEU provides conduct, ethics and fraud training at posts and state/territory offices as opportunities allow.
-Posts and state/territory offices should nevertheless hold conduct, ethics and fraud training sessions regularly.
+Posts and state/territory offices should nevertheless ensure that all staff with PeopleSoft access have completed the Accountable and Ethical Decision Making E- Learning Module.
+A specific module for LES staff is available.
 All employees at posts and state/territory offices should have conduct, ethics and fraud training at least once every three years.
 A conduct, ethics and fraud training component should be included in the induction training for all new employees at posts and state/territory offices.
 CEU can provide department-tailored conduct, ethics and fraud training tools to posts and state/territory offices.

 4.3 Conduct and Ethics Training Tools